janaSunrise/janaSunrise/README.md

 ### Let's know about me 🤗

-Hey there!
-I'm Sunrit Jana 👋 A 16 y/o developer from India.
+Hey there! 👋 I'm Sunrit Jana!
+A 16 y/o developer from India.
 Obsessed with Maths, Tech, Science and more!
 Currently, I'm Learning Python, Machine learning, Web development, C++ and Cyber Security!
 I'm interested in learning Full Stack web development, Rust language, and more.
 I love not only to code, but also building, learning and exploring new things, crossing things off my bucket list, and several hobbies, and goals that I want to love to do!
 Trying to learn, build and share something new every day, and Becoming better every day✌️

-I am also more passionate about building real-life projects, and I create projects to help with real-life problems, becoming efficient and boosting the development speed.
-I am really passionate about coding, making interesting problems and innovative solutions, that can be useful in certain domains, and also create boilerplates and more for speeding up process and building on amazing and innovative softwares 🤩
+I am also more passionate about building real-life projects.
+I create projects to help with real-life problems, becoming efficient and boosting the development speed.
+I am really passionate about coding, making interesting problems and finding innovative solutions to them that can be useful in certain domains.
+I also create templates and starters and more for speeding up processes and building amazing and innovative softwares 🤩

 Moreover, I'm a social maniac too and I'm pretty active on Discord and Twitter.
 Either building something interesting, Making some insightful and incredible content for everyone, Hanging out with my friends, or